 So far, every Korean drama that I've watched to completion has come from 2006.
 My Girl continues that pattern.
-It takes a little while to become bearable, hits a good stride and then gets a little mired towards the end, but, despite some of its weaknesses, I find it to be humorous and the plot to be drawing enough that I was able to overlook its problems and finish the show.
+It takes a little while to become bearable, hits a good stride, and then gets a little mired towards the end, but, despite some of its weaknesses, I found it to be humorous and the plot to be drawing enough that I was able to overlook its problems and finish the show.

-I have to say that I found the characters to be far from enticing at the start, especially the hyper/near crazy protagonist, Ju Yurin, whether it was due to Lee Dahae's extreme overacting and mugging for the camera (this might have been the writers, the Hong sisters, or the director's fault).
+I have to say that I found the characters to be far from enticing at the start, especially the hyper/near crazy protagonist, Ju Yurin, whether it was due to I Dahae's extreme overacting and mugging for the camera (this might have been the writers' or the director's fault).
 Once the plot gets more serious (at the end of episode two) and her character reduces in exaggerations, it becomes a lot more bearable.
 I found that when the comedy and drama are well blended and balanced, the story moves along well.
 And while the comedy isn't particularly insightful, I found it quite amusing when it wasn't being overplayed.
 Likewise, while the situation is a little contrived, the dramatics are generally believable enough until the whole situation hits an overload point near the end and then starts to feel a little drawn out, with one too many musical "angst" reaction shot montages.

 But, there's enough to like once the show gets into it, like the intentionally cheesy overblown romance of a pair of supporting characters.
 I also like that none of the antagonists are made into true monsters, but rather remain somewhat likable, even to the end.
 All the same, My Girl doesn't avoid a lot of the pitfalls of soaps and I wondered just how many times I could watch near-miss coincidences before my suspension of disbelief would end.
 On the other hand, the drama appears to also be aware of many of the more contrived clichés often found in its ilk and pokes fun of and plays with these conventions, both in plot and via a pair of supporting characters that tend to comment to our protagonist's face about the situations she finds herself in.